Top 5 Highly Effective Ways to End Dry, Itchy Scalp and Dandruff

 2. Climate: The state of the outside air can have a huge impact on our internal as well as external health.
 Most notable is the lack of adequate humidity in the air.
 Dryness in the air can cause our scalp, skin, and hair to become itchy, dry and brittle.
 So can bitter cold and winds.

 The solution?
 An easy fix is to install a humidifier in your room and have it on all night.
 It is worth the effort to install one in your workspace as well.
-Switching to gentle and natural hair care products ensures that nourishment is not robbed from your scalp.
+Switching to gentle and natural hair care products ensures that you're getting all of the nourishment your scalp needs.
 Oil massages 1-2 times a week once again come to the forefront here.
-Oils create a protective waterproof film that prevents the loss of moisture from the scalp.
+Oils create a protective waterproof film that prevents the loss of moisture from the scalp, which in turn protects against breakage or damage caused by stressors like weather changes, UV rays exposure etc.,

 3. Dehydrating Habits: Do You Have Them?
 We might unknowingly contribute to dry scalp and dandruff by indulging in habits that go unnoticed for the most part.
 In my opinion, scalp issues are a result of imbalance; or in other words a lack of ideal environment in which your scalp can remain healthy and problem free.